reydlc/helllo-world/README.md

 # helllo-world
 just another repository
-Hi This is Cruzer Just playing eeith GitHub it seeems pretty cool and its a great way to track changes,versions and team colaboration.
+Hi This is Cruzer Just playing with GitHub it seeems pretty cool and its a great way to track changes,versions and team colaboration.